 For most people negotiating a pay rise can be a tricky conversation that you really don’t want to have.
 But maybe your company doesn't provide the opportunity for pay reviews.
 And just getting on with your work and not asking for a pay rise could leave you feeling undervalued and resentful.

-Salary levels are normally determined by market forces, in particular the cost of replacing an employee and the contribution that person is making to the company’s performance.
+Salary levels are normally determined by market forces.
+That means calculating the cost of replacing an employee and the contribution that person is making to the company’s performance.
 At the end of the day, remember that if you don’t ask you don’t get.
 The important thing is to approach the subject tactfully so that the outcome is positive, even if your boss says “no” to your request.

 When requesting a pay rise, the key is to be prepared.
-You need to know in your mind why you think you should have a pay rise and simply needing the extra money is not a valid reason.
+You need to know in your mind why you think you should have a pay rise.
+Simply needing the extra money is not a valid reason.

-Firstly, if your employer says “no” to your request for a pay rise, they’ve probably got a very good reason.
+Firstly, if your employer says “no” to your request for a pay rise, they may well have a very good reason.
 Don’t take it personally or be too disheartened.
 It’s not likely to be a judgement on your character.
-There may not be the money to pay you more or perhaps your boss doesn’t feel like your responsibilities warrant the additional salary.
+There may not be the money to pay you more.
+Or, perhaps your boss doesn’t feel like your current responsibilities warrant the additional salary.

 There might be a limit to the value that your employer can place on your role.
 In this case, you could discuss how you might progress towards a promotion to a higher level role, which would come with a higher salary.

 If you do decide to go for a job elsewhere, don’t burn your bridges.
 You’ll still want a reference and many industries are close-knit.
 Your attitude at the end of your time with one employer could be passed on by word of mouth.
 Having a good attitude can positively affect your career in the future.